Concrete Calculator

 Step 1: Prepare the Ground

 Dig out the area to the required depth plus 100–150mm for the sub-base.
-For a 100mm slab on a 150mm sub-base, you need to excavate 250mm total.
-Make sure the base is level — use a long spirit level or a straight-edge timber and a builders' line.
+For a 100mm slab on a 150mm sub-base, you need to excavate 250mm total — consistent with the foundation guidance in Approved Document A §2.5 Make sure the base is level — use a long spirit level or a straight-edge timber and a builders' line.
 Remove any roots, soft spots or organic material.
 If the soil is clay, dig an extra 50mm and add more sub-base to compensate for movement.

 Step 2: Lay and Compact the Sub-Base

-Spread MOT Type 1 hardcore in 50mm layers, compacting each layer with a plate compactor (hire one for about £30/day) or a heavy hand tamper.
+Spread MOT Type 1 hardcore in 50mm layers, compacting each layer with a plate compactor or a heavy hand tamper.
 The finished sub-base should be firm enough that you can walk on it without leaving footprints.
 For a shed base, 100mm of compacted sub-base is sufficient.
-For a driveway, use 150mm.
-This step is not optional — concrete poured directly onto soil will crack as the ground settles.
+For a driveway, use 150mm.2 This step is not optional — concrete poured directly onto soil will crack as the ground settles.

 Step 3: Build the Formwork

 Use 25mm timber boards held in place with pegs driven into the ground outside the pour area.
 The top edge of the formwork sets your finished concrete level, so get this right.
-Apply a light coat of form oil or old engine oil to the inside face of the boards so they release cleanly once the concrete has cured.
-For curves, use thin plywood or hardboard bent to shape.
+Apply a light coat of form oil to the inside face of the boards so they release cleanly once the concrete has cured.2 For curves, use thin plywood or hardboard bent to shape.

 Step 4: Mix the Concrete

 If using pre-mixed bags, cut the bag open, tip the contents into a wheelbarrow or mixer, and add water gradually.
-The mix should hold its shape when squeezed — like a firm snowball — but not be soupy or dry.
-For site-mixed concrete at a 1:2:3 ratio, measure by volume using a bucket: one bucket of cement, two of sharp sand, three of 20mm aggregate.
-A standard 25kg bag of cement makes roughly 0.1 cubic metres of finished concrete when mixed with the sand and aggregate.
+The mix should hold its shape when squeezed — like a firm snowball — but not be soupy or dry, in line with the workability ranges given by The Concrete Centre.2 For site-mixed concrete at a 1:2:3 ratio, measure by volume using a bucket: one bucket of cement, two of sharp sand, three of 20mm aggregate.

 Step 5: Pour and Level